jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-07.md

 <sup>1</sup> The word of Enki came unto me, saying:

-2 Also, you son of man, thus saith Enki unto the land of Israel; An end, the end is come upon the four corners of the land.
+2 You son of man, the end is come upon the four corners of the land.

 3 Now [is] the end [come] upon you, and I will send mine anger upon you, and will judge you according to your ways, and will recompense upon you all thine abominations.

-4 And mine eyou shall not spare you, neither will I have pity: but I will recompense your ways upon you, and thine abominations shall be in the midst of you: and you shall know that I [am] Enki.
+4 And mine eyou shall not spare you, neither will I have pity: but I will recompense your ways upon you, and thine abominations shall be in the midst of you: and you shall know that I am the Lord.

-5 Thus saith Enki; An evil, an only evil, behold, is come.
-7:6} An end is come, the end is come: it watcheth for you; behold, it is come.
+5 An evil, an only evil, behold, is come.
+6 An end is come, the end is come: it watcheth for you; behold, it is come.
 7:7} The morning is come unto you, O you that dwellest in the land: the time is come, the day of trouble [is] near, and not the sounding again of the mountains.

 8 Now will I shortly pour out my fury upon you, and accomplish mine anger upon you: and I will judge you according to your ways, and will recompense you for all thine abominations.

-9 And mine eyou shall not spare, neither will I have pity: I will recompense you according to your ways and thine abominations [that] are in the midst of you; and you shall know that I [am] Enki that smiteth.
+9 And mine eyou shall not spare, neither will I have pity: I will recompense you according to your ways and thine abominations [that] are in the midst of you; and you shall know that I am the Lord that smiteth.

 10 Behold the day, behold, it is come: the morning is gone forth; the rod hath blossomed, pride hath budded.
 7:11} Violence is risen up into a rod of wickedness: none of them [shall remain,] nor of their multitude, nor of any of theirs: neither [shall there be] wailing for them.